Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Michigan State Stats and Trends

-- In Michigan State's seven games this season, it has five wins against the spread.
+- Michigan State has five wins against the spread in seven games this year.

 - The Spartans covered the spread in their only game when underdogs by 4.5 points or more.

-- Michigan State is 4-0-1 against the spread and 5-0 overall when the team churns out more than 299.0 yards.
+- In games that Michigan State picks up over 299.0 yards, the team is 4-0-1 against the spread and 5-0 overall.

-- This season the Spartans have seven turnovers, three fewer than the Wolverines have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.